automerge/automerge/rust/automerge-wasm/PATCH.md

   path: [ "emoji", 3 ],
   values: [ "😍", "🔥", "🎆" ],
   conflicts: [ false, true, false ] // optional
+  marks: { size: 24 },
 }
 ```

-If the `conflicts` field is missing, it's assumed to be all false.
+If the `conflicts` field is missing, it's assumed to be all false. `marks` will be missing if there are none.

 ### Delete